sathvika-jakkula/Generative-AI/README.md

 # DATA ACQUSITION

-Available Data (csv, txt, doc, xlsx)
+Available Data (csv, txt, doc, xlsx),
-Other Data (DB, Internet, API, scraping)
+Other Data (DB, Internet, API, scraping),
-No Data (Create your own Data)
+No Data (Create your own Data),
 LLM

         Note: If you have less Data use DATA AUGUMENTATION